JasonOstroski/PerformHot2023CloudInfraLabGuide/content/04_aws_cloudwatch_logs/03_log_metric/index.md

 ### Create the Metric
-- Now that the log is parsed out, let’s take a look at how new CLB logs look in the log viewer
+- Now that the log is parsed out, let’s take a look at how new CLB logs look in the log viewer.
+- Navigate back to the log viewer
 - All of these attributes can be used for log metrics!

 ![logmetric4](../../../assets/images/logmetric4.png)